velvia/links/data_eng.md

 * [Kubernetes Liveness and Readiness Probes](https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot/) - how to avoid shooting yourself in the foot
 * [Armada - Running Millions of Batch Jobs on K8s](https://www.gresearch.co.uk/article/armada-how-to-run-millions-of-batch-jobs-over-thousands-of-compute-nodes-using-kubernetes/)
 * [Garage](https://garagehq.deuxfleurs.fr) - S3 compatible distributed storage solution, like Minio but supposedly faster
+* [SeaweedFS](https://github.com/seaweedfs/seaweedfs) - another S3 compatible distributed file system/object store, good for storing tons of large or small files.
+Can be used in datacenter with tiering to cloud object stores.
+No single point of failure.
+Based on Facebook Haystack.
 * [Colima](https://github.com/abiosoft/colima) - MacOS based container runtime, could be a good alternative to Docker runtime

 * [Scaphandre](https://github.com/hubblo-org/scaphandre) - Metrics agent for collecting power consumption metrics!